 Natural Cleaning Solutions for Your Deck

-Vinegar and Water Solution
+Vinegar and water solution

 To make a vinegar cleaning solution:

-- Mix equal parts of white vinegar and warm water in a bucket.
+• Mix equal parts of white vinegar and warm water in a bucket.

-- Stir well to combine.
+• Stir well to combine.

-- That’s it!
+• That’s it!
 You now have a potent, natural deck cleaner.

 How to make a baking soda cleaning solution:

-- Add one cup of baking soda to a gallon of warm water.
+• Add one cup of baking soda to a gallon of warm water.

-- Stir until the baking soda is fully dissolved.
+• Stir until the baking soda is fully dissolved.

 Oxygen bleach (or sodium percarbonate) is a fantastic natural cleaner for decks.
 It’s a safe, non-toxic bleach that breaks down into oxygen and soda ash when mixed with warm water, both harmless to the environment.
-It’s excellent for removing algae, mildew, mold, and most stains.
+It’s excellent for removing algae, mildew, mold, and stains.

 To prepare an oxygen bleach solution:

-- Mix one cup of oxygen bleach with a gallon of water.
+• Mix one cup of oxygen bleach with a gallon of water.

-- Stir until the bleach is fully dissolved.
+• Stir until the bleach is fully dissolved.

 And there you have it, a powerful, eco-friendly deck cleaner.

-Applying the Solutions
+Applying the solutions

-- Wet your deck with a garden hose.
+2. Wet your deck with a garden hose.
 This prepares the wood to absorb the cleaning solution better.

-- Apply your chosen cleaning solution generously with a sprayer, mop, or soft bristle brush.
+3. Apply your chosen cleaning solution generously with a sprayer, mop, or soft bristle brush.
 Let it sit for 10-15 minutes to allow the cleaner to penetrate the wood and do its magic.

-- Scrub the deck using a stiff-bristle scrub brush to remove stubborn stains.
+4. Scrub the deck using a stiff-bristle scrub brush to remove stubborn stains.
 Be sure to scrub along the grain of the wood to avoid damaging it.

-- Allow your deck to dry completely before replacing furniture or walking on it.
+6. Allow your deck to dry completely before replacing furniture or walking on it.

 Scrubbing and Rinsing Your Deck

-Choosing the Right Tools
+Choosing the right tools

 The right tools can make your deck cleaning task much easier.
 For scrubbing, a stiff-bristle brush is your best bet.
 Choose one with a long handle to save your back from unnecessary strain.

-Apply just enough pressure to remove the dirt and grime, but not so much that you damage the wood.
+Apply enough pressure to remove the dirt and grime, but not so much that you damage the wood.
 Remember, it’s better to do multiple light passes than one heavy one that could harm your deck.

-Rinsing and Drying
+Rinsing and drying times

 Once you’ve scrubbed your deck clean, it’s time to rinse.
 Use a garden hose with a spray nozzle to thoroughly rinse off the cleaning solution.
-Pay special attention to the gaps between the boards, as cleaning solution can get trapped there.
+Pay special attention to the gaps between the boards, as cleaning solutions can get trapped there.

 After rinsing, allow your deck to dry naturally.
 This is an important step, as leaving your deck wet can lead to mold and mildew growth.
 Depending on the weather, it can take 24-48 hours for your deck to dry completely.